rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 ### The Never Type that Never Returns

-Rust has a special type named `!` that’s known in type theory lingo as the *empty type* because it has no values.
+Rust has a special type named `!` that’s known in type theory lingo as the *empty type* because it has no значения.
 We prefer to call it the *never type* because it stands in the place of the return type when a function will never return.
 Here is an example: